abilian/nua/doc/src/dev/configuration.md

 The declarations in the _build_ section rely as much as possible on declarative mode, auto-detection and default files.
 Here we are dealing with a Node application, which is normally auto-detected by the presence of a `package.json` file.
 However, as the current version of Hedgedoc requires a specific version of Node, this configuration item must be specified by the `builder = "node-14"` directive.

-Build-packages' are packages which are needed for the 'build' phase of the application, but which can be removed afterwards, in order to get a reasonably sized image.
+Build-packages are packages which are needed for the 'build' phase of the application, but which can be removed afterwards, in order to get a reasonably sized image.

 Finally, the `test` tag declares a "smoke test" to verify that the application is installed correctly.